 Our measure of informativeness is rooted in the notion of successful communication.
 The communication unfolds as follows.
-A speaker has a semantic flavor f from the set of flavors F in mind that they want to communicate to a listener by using an indefinite pronoun i from their language L; the listener tries to guess upon hearing i which flavor the speaker intended (Skyrms 2010, Kemp, Xu, and Regier 2018, Steinert-Threlkeld 2019).
-We assume a simplified communicative scenario between a literal speaker and a literal listener who do not engage in pragmatic reasoning about each other's communicative intentions: these agents' production and interpretation of indefinite pronouns follows solely from their semantics.
-The literal speaker's probability to use i to communicate f, $P{S-lit}(i|f)$ is defined in (8).
+A speaker has a semantic flavor f from the set of flavors F in mind that they want to communicate to a listener by using an indefinite pronoun i from their language L; the listener tries to guess upon hearing i which flavor the speaker intended (Skyrms 2010, Kemp, Xu, and Regier 2018, Steinert-Threlkeld 2019, 2021).
+We assume a simplified communicative scenario between a literal speaker and a literal listener who do not engage in pragmatic reasoning about each other's communicative intentions: these agents' production and interpretation of indefinite pronouns follow solely from their semantics.5 The literal speaker's probability to use i to communicate f, $P{S-lit}(i|f)$ is defined in (8).
 The literal listener's probability to guess f upon hearing i, $P{L-lit}(f|i)$ is defined in (9). $[\cdot]$ is the interpretation function; [i](f) = 1 iff $f \in i$ (iff f is a possible interpretation of i).
-The literal listener is closely related to L_0 communicative agent from the basic rational speech act (RSA) model Frank and Goodman (2012).
+For instance, in English, [anyone] (negative polarity flavor) = 1, while [anyone] (specific known flavor) = 0 (cf. Table 1).
+We further note that the literal listener is closely related to L_0 communicative agent from the basic rational speech act (RSA) model (Frank and Goodman 2012) (the basic RSA model is discussed in greater detail in Section 6).